We'll cut through the red tape to find you the best discounts possible.

 While the position, responsibilities and even physical location of federal and state employees may vary greatly across this nation, there are some generalized takeaways we can use.

-If you're looking for discounts on car insurance as a government employee, remember this general rule of thumb: if you’re a part of certain memberships or organizations through your job, you’ll fall into this career category and thus get the discount.
+If you're looking for discounts on car insurance as a government employee, remember this general rule of thumb: if you’re a part of certain memberships or organizations through your job, you’ll fall into this career category and thus get a discount.
 Here are some examples of some of these memberships:

-While we haven’t included all the organizations available as a government employee, this should give you a general idea of what kind of associations car insurance companies look for when considering offering a discount.
+While we haven’t included all the organizations available as a government employee, this should give you a general idea of what kinds of associations car insurance companies look for when considering offering a discount.
 Check to see if your occupation fits into a labor union or organization in order to determine if you fall into this category.

 Some other examples of these departments or occupations are members of the USPS, FBI, Department of Education, Federal Reserve, Department of Transportation, or Department of Interior.